Editorial by Industrial Quick Search

 Earth Pin

-The earth pin or grounding provides a connection between the conductive parts of the appliance to the ground.
-It improves the safety of the appliance by directing any stray current straight to the ground.
-Most plugs and connectors use earth pins longer than the live and neutral pins.
-This ensures that the appliance is initially grounded before supplying power.
+The earth pin, or grounding pin, provides a connection between the conductive parts of the appliance and the ground.
+It enhances the safety of the appliance by directing any stray current directly to the ground.
+Most plugs and connectors use earth pins that are longer than the live and neutral pins, ensuring that the appliance is grounded before power is supplied.
+Grounding is a universal electrical safety measure required in most commercial and residential wiring codes.

 Insulated Sleeves

 Insulated sleeves are safety features found in some types of plugs.
-They are a plastic part that covers the portion of the pin from the base up to a certain length.
-This prevents any accidental contact on the pins when the plug is partially connected.
+They are plastic coverings that extend from the base of the pin to a certain length, preventing accidental contact with the pins when the plug is partially connected.
+Insulated sleeves reduce risks of electric shock, meeting the requirements of many regional and international electrical safety standards.

 Power Cord Plug Parts